splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 Amazon Web Services
 ----------------------------------

-* For details about how to get data from these Amazon Web Services into Observability Cloud, see :ref:`get-started-aws`.
-* Learn about :ref:`our AWS Infrastructure Monitoring options <infrastructure-aws>`.
-You'll find instructions on how to import AWS metrics and metadata, or AWS tag and log information using namespaces and filters.
+To learn about AWS and Splunk Observability Cloud, read the following:

+* :ref:`get-started-aws`
-* Refer to the AWS official documentation for a list of the available AWS metrics and other data, or read about :ref:`the metadata we provide <aws-infra-metadata>`.
+* Refer to the AWS official documentation for a list of the available AWS metrics and other data, or read about :ref:`the metadata Observability Cloud provides <aws-infra-metadata>`
+* :ref:`aws-logs`
+* :ref:`infrastructure-aws`

+The following AWS services send data to Infrastructure Monitoring:

 .. list-table::
   :header-rows: 1